 - Know what you want and understand to the best of your ability what your counterpart wants.

-- Don’t rule out practicing and role-playing, especially for high-stakes negotiation.
-Run some possible scenarios through your mind and come up with specific language to address the questions and issues that may arise.
+- Run possible scenarios through your mind and come up with specific language to address the questions and issues that may arise.

-This seems too basic to state, but surprisingly many negotiators fail to clearly identify their wants, needs and negotiable items and then ask for them!
-Everything is open to discussion and anything reasonable is open to consideration and negotiation.
-Be ready to explain and offer a strong case as to why you are asking for what you want, and if the other party pushes back, don’t be timid about asking why your request cannot be accommodated.
+This seems too basic to state, but surprisingly many negotiators fail to clearly identify their wants and needs.
+Anything reasonable is open to consideration and negotiation.
+Be ready to explain a strong case for what you want, with supporting data to back you up.
+If the other party pushes back, don’t be timid about asking why your request cannot be accommodated.

-Negotiation is a journey – the only variable is how long and circuitous.
-Will you be taking the express lane or the scenic route?
-When negotiating contracts, consider the first version of the document as just that – the first version of what will become, at some point, the final agreement.
-As with any journey, the key is to hone in on the details that apply to your situation, and take them one step at a time.
+Negotiation is a journey.
+When negotiating contracts, consider the first version as just that – a first version that will become, at some point, the final agreement.
+As with any journey, the key is to map out the details and make sure they are addressed.

-- BATNA – Best Alternative to a Negotiated Agreement – If you can’t get what you ask for, you should not accept a worse resolution than your best alternative.
+- BATNA – Best Alternative to a Negotiated Agreement – If you can’t get what you ask for, aim for your best alternative.

-- MESO – Multiple Equivalent Simultaneous Offers – You offer the other party multiple options, all of which are equally valued and acceptable to you.
+- MESO – Multiple Equivalent Simultaneous Offers – Having multiple options, all of which are equally acceptable to you.

 When the negotiation involves vendor contracts and other aspects of library management, a more comprehensive approach is to look at total costs, which comes with its own acronym: TCOP (Total Cost of Procurement) or TCOO (Total Cost of Operations).

-This brings us to our final tip, which pertains to a situation that few negotiators like to encounter but should be prepared to handle nonetheless.
+This brings me to my final tip, which pertains to a situation that few negotiators like to encounter but should be prepared to handle nonetheless.

-Consider third-party guidance and advice.
-Our own Chase Cost Management group has consultants with years of experience and expertise dealing specifically with library and information center vendors.
+If so, and especially if you are naturally uncomfortable with the process, consider third-party guidance and advice.
+Our Chase Cost Management team includes former library directors and other people with years of experience dealing with library and information center vendors.
 They know the nuances and subtleties of the negotiation process.
-They have access to benchmarking data and other information to help you build a stronger business case, and they deliver crucial, unbiased advice.
+They have access to everything from SKUs to benchmarking data to help you build a stronger business case, and they deliver detached, unbiased advice.

 Negotiation is an inherent skill for some people.
 For others, it can be acquired with study and practice.
-The above tips are just a handful of ideas that anyone can use for any situation.
-For more guidance, you will find the following information helpful:
+The above tips are just a handful of ideas I hope you find helpful.